 Have you ever squatted down and heard your knees reply back with a couple of interesting sounds?
 Cracking noises coming from knees is a fairly common occurrence, but you might wonder if there’s anything that can soothe that sound.
 Do vitamins help reduce the noise knees make?
 Let’s explore some supplement options.

-The physiology of what makes the sound can be attributed to carbon dioxide build-up in the joint fluid, which is known as the synovial fluid.
+The physiology of what makes the cracking sound can be attributed to carbon dioxide build-up in the joint fluid, which is known as the synovial fluid.
 Here, the synovial fluid acts as a lubricant and nutrient source for the connective tissue of the joint.
 Despite many myths, there’s no evidence to support claims that cracking your joints (like knuckles) can lead to long-term problems.

 Vitamin D is widely known to support bone health and calcium absorption, which can help make bones, muscles, and other connective tissue stronger.
 You can maintain healthy levels of vitamin D by making sure you receive daily sun exposure outdoors without sunscreen for around 15-20 minutes per day.
-Care/of’s Sunny D3 supplement can also help you maintain proper levels.
+Care/of’s vitamin D3 supplement can also help you maintain proper levels.

-One study found patients who took 500 mg of natural eggshell membrane reported improvedjoint comfort after just seven days of use.
+One study found patients who took 500 mg of natural eggshell membrane reported improved joint comfort after just seven days of use.
 Another study of postmenopausal women found beneficial effects on joint pain and stiffness caused by exercise, as well as a boost in cartilage health.
 Care/of’s Vegetarian Collagen supplement is made from sustainably sourced eggshells and promotes joint comfort within 7-10 days.

-Research has shown a link between the amount of omega-3 fatty acid in the synovial fluid within the joints of healthy people and those with joint issues, which demonstrates the importance of these fatty acids to joint health.
-It’s helpful to understand the three different types of omega-3s: alpha linolenic acid (ALA), docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
+Research has shown a link between the amount of omega-3 fatty acids in the synovial fluid within the joints of healthy people and those with joint issues, which demonstrates the importance of these fatty acids to joint health.
+It’s helpful to understand the three different types of omega-3s: alpha-linolenic acid (ALA), docosahexaenoic acid (DHA), and eicosapentaenoic acid (EPA).

 Glucosamine is a supplement typically made from shellfish (although some plant-based versions are now made through fermentation) that may support collagen and joint health.
 It’s particularly popular for use by athletes involved in high-impact sports, like running, but there may be some potential side effects, such as digestive discomfort.
 Doses that have been studied typically top out at about 3000 mg.

 You’re probably familiar with the pairing of glucosamine and chondroitin in joint supplements.
-The combination shows evidence that, taken together, the supplements can support joint health – particularly, as one study noted, in women who circuit train and regularly perform resistance exercises.
+The combination shows evidence that, when taken together, the supplements can support joint health – particularly, as one study noted, in women who circuit train and regularly perform resistance exercises.
 The studied dose for chondroitin, which is a naturally occurring substance found in the body, is 1200 mg per day.

 Boswellia is actually the plant that frankincense is made from, and the extract is a common herbal therapy, particularly in Eastern medicine.
 It’s been shown to promote joint comfort.
 There’s evidence that Boswellia also helps to manage oxidative stress.
 In one study, participants experienced greater joint flexibility when taking a Boswellia extract supplement for eight weeks.

-Overall, you can support joints like your knees by following basic wellness habits, like eating a nutrition-rich diet and not smoking.
+Overall, you can support joints like your knees by following basic wellness habits, like eating a nutrient-rich diet and not smoking.
 There are a wide array of supplements that can help to support the health of bones, joints, and cartilage.
-Before beginning any new supplement, it’s always best to discuss with your doctor beforehand.
+Before beginning any new supplement, it’s always best to discuss it with your doctor.